 The West Indies domestic teams competed in the Stanford 20/20 tournament, financially supported by convicted fraudster Allen Stanford.
 He funded the team with at least US $28,000,000 money, the result of his enormous Ponzi scheme.

-From the foundation of the T20 Championship in 2007, there have been only six tournaments so far in which West Indies has been the T20 World Cup Champion two times.
+From the foundation of the T20 Championship in 2007, there have been only six tournaments so far in which West Indies has been the T20 World Cup Champion twice.

 The team presently holds the proud title.
 The inaugural ICC T20 world cup 2007 was hosted by South Africa and won by the Indian team.
 In the final match of the T20 world cup 2007, the Indian team became the first T20 world cup winner by defeating Pakistan in Johannesburg at the Wanderers Stadium.